 - Gas and bloating

 - Elevated histamine irritation due to common environmental allergies

 - Mild fatigue

 - Unwanted belly fat

 - Recent moles or liver spots

 If you experience any of these, perhaps your digestive system is not as efficient as you think.

-Notes: The results shared in this article are not typical or expected for short- to medium-term use of triphala.
-While supplementing with triphala can help support healthy weight loss, the only tried and true method of losing substantial amounts of weight is changing one’s diet and exercise in accordance with the supervision of a certified health professional.
-Triphala is best for sluggish elimination, and is not indicated for looser stools.
+Note: The results shared in this article are not typical or expected for short- to medium-term use of Triphala.
+While supplementing with Triphala can help support healthy weight loss, the only tried and true method of losing substantial amounts of weight is changing one’s diet and exercise in accordance with the supervision of a certified health professional.
+Triphala is best for sluggish elimination and is not indicated for looser stools.